-It is a TV commercial for shampoo with a young woman smiling to camera as she happily meets her friends in the mall.
+It's a TV commercial for shampoo with a young woman smiling to the camera as she happily meets her friends in the mall.

 What is Islamic Marketing?